BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Apple's iPad offers physicians a new way of accessing patient information from wherever the data is needed -- whether it's at the point of care or in mobile settings outside the office or hospital -- but does it offer the functionality to be a doctor’s primary electronic health record (EHR)
+Apple's iPad offers physicians a new way of accessing patient information from wherever the data is needed -- whether it's at the point of care or in mobile settings outside the office or hospital -- but does it offer the functionality to be a doctor’s primary electronic health record (EHR) interface?

 The latest entrant into the iPad EHR market is betting not.
 ADP AdvancedMD says its new release, which is ONC-certified for meaningful use and includes a beta iPad application, isn't intended to replace physicians' desktop computers, but instead will function as a way to augment full systems that also utilize desktop or laptop computers.

 Robert Carlin, M.D., a solo practitioner in West Islip, N.Y. who tested AdvancedMD's new iPad EHR, said being able to access patient information while away from his desktop system has been a major advantage.

 Remote access allows him to bring all his notes with him when checking in on patients in the hospital.
 He is able to access all his previous notes, see problem lists and view patients' full allergy and medication information.
 He said this enhances safety, as it allows him to make sure his patients are receiving the right treatment.

 "You can see the total history," Carlin said.
 "You have everything here."

 Despite the benefits that come with remote access, Carlin admits he still needs to enter new notes when he gets back to the office at a desktop with a physical keyboard.
 Even with its mobile functionality, some physicians -- including Carlin -- find data entry using the iPad's on-screen keyboard difficult.